 Fixed assets management involves both accounting and operational processes.
 Fixed-asset accounting records changes to status and book value of each fixed asset throughout its life cycle:

 Fixed asset management’s operational processes aim to optimize the use of fixed assets to maximize efficiency and income.
 This typically includes keeping a central register of all fixed assets, with the date they were put into service and estimated useful life.
-An asset record should also contain warranty information, maintenance manual and schedule and service history, including upgrades and repairs.
-It may also involve keeping track of the location of fixed assets to ensure proper oversight and protect against theft.
+An asset record should also contain warranty information, maintenance manual and schedule, and service history, including upgrades and repairs.
+It may also involve keeping track of the location of fixed assets for proper oversight and to protect against theft.

 Why Is Fixed Asset Management Important?